wp-plugins/eshop/trunk/readme.txt

 == Changelog ==

-Version 5.7.x
+Version 5.7.7

 * *fixed* item/products in cart count was incorrect.
 * *fixed* option set creation
+* *fixed* option sets markup
-* *fixed* upgrading from older versions.
+* *fixed* upgrading from older versions - please upgrade to version 5.7.4 first if you are upgrading from 4.x
+* *fixed* Sent renamed Shipping on customer order pages.
+* *fixed* min/max bug in cart when readding same item

 Version 5.7.6